John B. Floyd: Secretary of War

 In March 1857, Floyd became Secretary of War in Buchanan's cabinet, where his lack of administrative ability was soon apparent, including the poor execution of the Utah Expedition.
-Estimates are that at least eighty people knew about John Brown's planned raid [On Harper Ferry] in advance, although Brown did not reveal his total plan to anyone.
-Many others had reasons to believe that Brown was contemplating a move against the South.
-One of those who knew was David J. Gue of Springdale, Iowa, where Brown had spent time.
+In 1859, Floyd was warned about plans by John Brown to raid Harpers Ferry by David J. Gue of Springdale, Iowa, where Brown had spent time.
 Gue was a Quaker who believed that Brown and his men would be killed.
 Gue decided to warn the government "to protect Brown from the consequences of his own rashness".
-He sent an anonymous letter to Secretary of War John B. Floyd:
+He sent an anonymous letter to Secretary of War Floyd:

 Cincinnati, Aug.
 20, 1859.
 SIR: I have lately received information of a movement of so great importance that I feel it to be my duty to impart it to you without delay.

 I have discovered the existence of a secret association, having for its object the liberation of the slaves of the South, by a general insurrection.
 The leader of the movement is "Old John Brown", late of Kansas.
 He has been in Canada during the winter, drilling the negroes there, and they are only waiting his word to start for the South to assist the slaves.
 They have one of their leading men (a white man) in an armory in Maryland; where it is situated I am not enabled to learn.

 As soon as everything is ready, those of their number who are in the Northern States and Canada are to come in small companies to their rendezvous, which is in the mountains of Virginia.
 They will pass down through Pennsylvania and Maryland, and enter Virginia at Harper's Ferry.
 Brown left the North about three or four weeks ago, and will arm the negroes and strike a blow in a few weeks, so that whatever is done must be done at once.
 They have a large quantity of arms at their rendezvous, and are probably distributing them already.
 I am not fully in their confidence.
 This is all the information I can give you.

 I dare not sign my name to this, but trust that you will not disregard this warning on that account.